 Texas Hotel Reservations

-Visit Dealey Plaza or the West End Historic Dist.
+Visit Dealey Plaza & West End Historic District

 As you continue your adventure through the West End Historic District, be sure to visit the Dallas World Aquarium – the kids will love that visit – and the Sixth Floor Museum is another landmark to check out.
-WWII buffs always make time to visit the Dallas Holocaust Museum/Center for Education & Tolerance.
+WWII buffs always make time to visit the Dallas Holocaust Museum.